gunitinug/babyrus/README.md

 These define external app to use for each extension.
 Make sure you have all of the apps installed.
 The script will exit if they are not found.

+# Manual
+The manual file is available in the repo (but at this time it is being written).